cartographer-project/point_cloud_viewer/README.md

 To build,

 1. Change into the web viewer's client directory: `cd web_viewer/client`.
 2. Install npm.
 We strongly suggest using [nvm](https://github.com/creationix/nvm).
+On Mac `brew install nvm`.
+3. Install node version 8 `nvm install 8`.
+Change to the web viewer's client directory `cd client`, then set node version to 8, `nvm use 8`.
-3. Install javascript dependencies: `npm install`.
+4. Install javascript dependencies: `npm install`.
-4. Build the client: `npm run build`.
+5. Build the client: `npm run build`.

 Then build the server: `cargo build --release`.
 Serve up the octree using `web_viewer/target/release/web_viewer <octree directory>`, open Chrome to <http://localhost:5433>, navigate with WASD and left-click-drag on the mouse.